Emm-Anuel100/Point-of-sale-system/README.md

    - Admin can get real time notification on products out of stock base on the threshold set or products close to expiry base on the countdown set.

 - **UDO (unsold,destroyed,other) list**:
-   - Admin can can also remove any product along side it quantity whenever if it is destroyed, unsold/internally used or others.
+   - Admin can remove any product along with its quantity if it is destroyed, unsold, internally used, or for other reasons.

 - **Updating of sales price**:
    - In situations where sales prices or tax values need to be updated, you can easily do so with a click.